maya-gawinowski/Project-cloud/README.md

 <br><br>
 ![image](img-policies/policy3.png)
 <br><br>
-Actions allowed on “example-bucket”:
+Actions allowed on “example-bucket”:<br>
-•	“s3:GetObject”: allows the user to retrieve objects from the “example-bucket”.
+•	“s3:GetObject”: allows the user to retrieve objects from the “example-bucket”.<br>
-•	“s3:PutObject”: allows the user to upload objects into the “example-bucket”.
+•	“s3:PutObject”: allows the user to upload objects into the “example-bucket”.<br>
-•	“s3:ListBucket”: allows the user to list objects within the “example-bucket”.
+•	“s3:ListBucket”: allows the user to list objects within the “example-bucket”.<br>

-Specified prefixes in the condition:
+Specified prefixes in the condition:<br>
-•	“documents/*”: allows access to objects in the “bucket-example” that have the “document” prefix.
+•	“documents/*”: allows access to objects in the “bucket-example” that have the “document” prefix.<br>
-•	“images/*”: allows access to objects in the bucket-example” that have the “images” prefix.
+•	“images/*”: allows access to objects in the bucket-example” that have the “images” prefix.<br>

 Question4: what actions are allowed for IAM users based on this policy?
 How are the resources ARNs constructed?
 <br><br>
 ![image](img-policies/policy4.png)
 <br><br>
-Allowed actions:
+Allowed actions:<br>
-•	“iam:CreateUser”: allows the user to create IAM users.
+•	“iam:CreateUser”: allows the user to create IAM users.<br>
-•	“iam:DeleteUser”: allows the user to delete IAM users.
+•	“iam:DeleteUser”: allows the user to delete IAM users.<br>

-Resource ARNs:
+Resource ARNs:<br>
-•	Follows the following template “arn:aws:iam::123456789012:user/${aws:username}”
+•	Follows the following template “arn:aws:iam::123456789012:user/${aws:username}”<br>
 •	“${aws:username} is dynamically replaced by the username of the user currently connected.
-Ensures the users will only perform their allowed actions on their own IAM user resource.
+Ensures the users will only perform their allowed actions on their own IAM user resource.<br>

-Question5:
+Question5: <br>
-•	Which AWS service does this policy grant you access to?
+•	Which AWS service does this policy grant you access to?<br>
-•	Does it allow you to create an IAM user, group, policy, or role?
+•	Does it allow you to create an IAM user, group, policy, or role?<br>
 •	Go to https://docs.aws.amazon.com/IAM/latest/UserGuide/ and in the left navigation expand Reference > Policy Reference > Actions, Resources, and Condition Keys.
 Choose Identity And Access Management.
 Scroll to the Actions Defined by Identity And Access Management list.��Name at least three specific actions that the iam:Get* action allows.
 <br><br>
 ![image](img-policies/policy5.png)
 <br><br>
-•	This policy grant access to all actions that start with Get “iam:Get*” and all actions that start with List “iam:List*”.
+•	This policy grant access to all actions that start with Get “iam:Get*” and all actions that start with List “iam:List*”.<br>
 •	It does not allow to create anything.
-For that we would need to add “iam:Create*” to the actions allowed.
+For that we would need to add “iam:Create*” to the actions allowed.<br>
-•	“iam:Get*” allows
+•	“iam:Get*” allows<br>
-o	“Iam:GetGroup”: allows to retrieve a list of IAM users that are in the specified IAM group. o	“iam:GetRole”: allows to retrieve information about the specified role (role’s path, GUID, ARN, role’s trust policy). o	“iam:GetUser”: allows to retrieve information about the specified IAM user (user’s creation date, path, unique ID and ARN).
+o	“Iam:GetGroup”: allows to retrieve a list of IAM users that are in the specified IAM group.<br>
+o	“iam:GetRole”: allows to retrieve information about the specified role (role’s path, GUID, ARN, role’s trust policy).<br>
+o	“iam:GetUser”: allows to retrieve information about the specified IAM user (user’s creation date, path, unique ID and ARN). <br>

 Question6:
 <br><br>
 ![image](img-policies/policy6.png)
 <br><br>
-•	What actions does the policy allow?
+•	What actions does the policy allow?<br>

 The actions “ec2:RunInstances” and “ec2:StartInstances” are denied to the user this policy is assigned to.
-However all actions not lister in the actions will be allowed to the user.
+However all actions not lister in the actions will be allowed to the user. <br>

 •	Say that the policy included an additional statement object, like this example:
 <br><br>
 ![image](img-policies/policy7.png)
 <br><br>
-•	How would the policy restrict the access granted to you by this additional statement?
+•	How would the policy restrict the access granted to you by this additional statement?<br>
-•	If the policy included both the statement on the left and the statement in question 2, could you terminate an m3.xlarge instance that existed in the account?
+•	If the policy included both the statement on the left and the statement in question 2, could you terminate an m3.xlarge instance that existed in the account?<br>

 The “allow” statement takes precedence over the “deny” effect.
-Therefore, the user will have access to all actions on ec2 instances and the actions defined before will not be taken into account.
+Therefore, the user will have access to all actions on ec2 instances and the actions defined before will not be taken into account.<br>
-You would be able to terminate an instance as you would have all actions allowed on ec2 instances.
+You would be able to terminate an instance as you would have all actions allowed on ec2 instances.<br>

 <div id='dashboard'/>